Response, Recovery & Resilience Fund

 How are decisions made?

-Decisions for this fund are made by a Foundation Scotland staff panel and ratified by Trustees.
+Decisions for this fund were made by a Foundation Scotland staff panel and ratified by Trustees.
 For more details on our assessment processes please visit How funding decisions are made

 Fund now closed